Blasts near hospital in Syria's Homs city kill 16

 Waer is located on the western side of the city's outskirts.

-A vehicle bomb detonated close to a hospital in the mainly Alawite neighborhood of al-Zahra in the east of Homs city, the Syrian Observatory for Human Rights monitoring group said.
+A vehicle bomb detonated close to a hospital in the mainly Alawite neighbourhood of al-Zahra in the east of Homs city, the Syrian Observatory for Human Rights monitoring group said.

-In a statement posted online, Islamic State described it as a suicide car bomb attack in the center of Zahra district.
+In a statement posted online, Islamic State described it as a suicide car bomb attack in the centre of Zahra district.

 State television had earlier described the attack as "two large terrorist explosions".
 News agency SANA said the vehicle bomb had been packed with 150 kg of explosives.
 It published a photo of two men carrying a woman away from burning wreckage.